FOSSBilling/FOSSBilling/GOVERNANCE.md

 ## Maintainers

-Contributors who show a history of valid and high-quality contributions for more than three months m*ay be granted the status of Maintainer.
+Contributors who show a history of valid and high-quality contributions for more than three months may be granted the status of Maintainer.

 Although there is no concrete expectation of participation, contributions are what enable the FOSSBilling project to move forward and progress.
 Participation can take many forms, for example: